johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

    Claim: One that is solved, programming AI will not be difficult.

 - Mathematicians realized centuries ago that it is possible to work consistently and usefull with infinity.

+- Case against Finitism: Problem, is there a real largest natural number or not ?
+Finitists have to deny the "law of the excluded middle" ie: A or ~A.
+  Finitism is intrumentalism applied to mathematics.
+It is a principled rejection of explanation.
+All access to abstract (and physical) entitites, finite or infinite is via theory.

+- Universality of Reason: All branches of philosophy, science, and mathematics have inherent limitations.
+But there is no bound to reason.
+Believing in a bound on the domain of reason is equivalent to the beilief in the supernatural.

+- The best explanation of anything eventually involves universality, and therefore infinity.

+- Whenever we refer to infinity we are making use of the infinite reach of some idea.
+Whenever an idea of infinity makes sense, it is because there is an explanation of why some finite set of rules for manipulating finite symbols refers to something infinite.
+(This underlies our knowledge of everything else as well!)

+- There are uncountably many orders of infinity, each too large to be put into one-to-one correspondence with the lower ones.
+(Is the number of order of infinity the same as any one of the infinities?)

+- When we have unbounded growth of knowledge we are always (and forever) just scratching the surface.

+- The atributes of probable or improbable, rare or common, typical or untypical have literally no meaning in when comparing infinite sets of natural numbers.
+This is bad news for anthropic arguments.
+  None of the anthropic-reasoning theories that have been proposed provide any measure.
+Most are little more than speculations "What if there were universes with different parameters?"

+- The set of all functions is uncountably infinite, while the set of all programs is merely countably inifite => almost all mathematical truths have no proofs.
+They are unprovable truths.
+Most of all mathematical statements are undecidable: there is no proof that they are true and no proof that they are false.
+Each of them is either True or False, but there is no way of using physical objects (brains or computers) to discover which is which.
+All undecidable statements are directly or indirectly about infinite sets.
+To finitists, this is beacuse of the meaninglessness of these statements.
+To Deutsch it is further proof that abstractions exist objectively, these statemets cannot merely be a convenient way of describing the behaviour of some physical system.
+Interestingly, very few questions are known to be undecidable, even though most are.

+- There is nothing mathematically special about the undecidable questions.
+They are destinguished by ***_physics_** only.
+Different physical laws would make differnt things infinite (?), different things computable, different truths (scientific and mathematical) knowable.
+It is only the laws of physics that determine which abstract entities and relationships are modelled by physical objects such as mathematicians brains, computers, and sheets of paper.
+Our knowledge of whethere a proposition is true or false ***_always_*** depends on knowledge about how physical objects behave; the mathematical proposition is independent of physics, but the proof of the proposition is a matter of physics only.
+There is no such thing as abstractly proving something (just as there is no such thing as abstractly knowing something)

+ All mathematical truth is absolutely necessary and transcendent, but all knowledge is generate by physical properties, and its scope and limitations are conditioned by the laws of nature

+  #ConnectionOfMathAndPhysics

+- A computation or proof is a physical process in which objects (computers or brians) physically model or instantiate abstract entities (numbers or equations) and mimic their properties.
+This is our window on the abstract.
+Every mathematical proof depends on our knowing the rules that govern these physical objects.
+Contrary to what most mathematicians believe,  proof theory can never be made into a branch of mathematics, it is a science (computer science)

+- The point of mathematics is to understand  (explain) abstract entities.
+Proof is like observation in science, mainly a way of ruling out false explanations.
+Mathematics (like all fields) does not seek random truths but good explainations.
+The motivation for seeking a perfectly secure foundation is mistaken, a form of justificationism.

+- Another potential fine-tuning in the laws of physics: They support computational universality: so human brains can predict and explain the behaviour or very un-human objects (eg: quasars)
+  If the laws of physics depended on non-computable functions (most functions are non-computable) we could not make predictions, and hence could not exist.
+  So there is something infinitely special about the laws of physics as we actually find them.
+They are fine-tuned for computation, prediction, and explanation.
+  "The unreasonable effectiveness of mathematics in the natural sciences"  (This problem seems to attract bad explanations)
+  eg: simulation hypothesis

+- Simulation hypothesis: It is the very nature of computational universality that if we and our world were composed of software, we would have no means of understanding the real physics -- the physics of the simulator.
+So the simulation hypothesis entails giving up on explanation in science.

+- P!=NP says there are classes of mathematical questions whose answers can be verfified easily once you have them, but that cannot be computed easily in the first place by a universal computure.
+Almost all researchers in computing theory are sure that this conjecture is true.

+- Conjecture: If a question is interesting, then the problem is soluble.
+However, fallibilism tells us that we can be mistaken about what is interesting.

+  Corollaries:
+	- Inherently insoluble problems are inherently uninteresting.
+	- In the long run, the distinction between what is interesting and uninteresting is not a matter of subjective taste but an objective fact.
+	- The interesting problem of why every probem that is interesting is also soluble is itself soluble.

+- We currently dont know why the laws of physics seem fine-tuned; we dont know why various forms of universality exist; we do not know why the world is explicable.
+But eventually we shall, and when we do there will still be infinitely more left to explain.

+- Computation: a physical process that instantiates the properties of some abstract entity.

+- The property of infinite sequences is that every element is exceptionally close to the beginning.